 Today’s Cubs Birthdays (August 25)

 Gary’s dad was the reigning National League Rookie of the Year when Gary Jr. was born in 1974.
 He followed in his father’s footsteps by becoming a big league ballplayer (and a Cub — just like his dad).
-His time in Chicago wasn’t quite as sucessful as his father’s.
+His time in Chicago wasn’t quite as successful as his father’s.
 He got a fair amount of playing time with the Cubs, but had trouble hitting over .200.
 The Cubs released him in August of 2001.
 Turns out, he had a little more left in the tank.
-He played in the big leagues for the next ten seasons, including an all-star season with the Angels in 2006.
+He played in the big leagues for the next ten seasons, including an All-Star season with the Angels in 2006.
 His legacy, however, was tarnished by being mentioned in George Mitchell’s report about steroids.

 Glanville was a first round draft choice by the Cubs, and had a very respectable nine-year big league career.
 In his rookie season with the Cubs, he hit .300 and stole 19 bases.
 The Cubs took a big chance by trading him after the season to Phillies for Mickey Morandini.
 This is one of those trades that worked out for both teams.
 Morandini was a key member of the Cubs 1998 playoff team, while Glanville starred for the Phillies.
 He was an outstanding outfielder, and in 1999 he hit .325 and stole 34 bases.
 Towards the end of his career, Glanville was reacquired by Chicago for the stretch run of their 2003 playoff season.
 He had a few key hits, including a pinch hit RBI triple in the 2003 NLCS.
 He is now a broadcaster and a writer.
 He has written for the New York Times and the Atlantic, and is the author of The Game From Where I Stand (2010).

 ~Adam Warren 1987– (Cubs 2016)